p4yne/fechser/README.md

 Kroppzeug helps you to manage your server kindergarten by parsing your SSH config file and providing shortcuts for connecting to a server or updating one or all servers.
-Kroppzeug is perfect for managing a few to a dozent servers but may be no fun when you have to orchestrate hundreds or thousands of servers.
+Fechser is perfect for managing a few to a dozent servers but may be no fun when you have to orchestrate hundreds or thousands of servers.
 It requires that you use a terminal multiplexer like screen or tmux after connecting to a server.
-Trivia: 'Kroppzeug' is an often lovingly and sometimes snidely used low-german term for ones offspring.
+Trivia: 'Fechser' is a lovingly baverian german term for ones offspring.

 Configuration
 -------------

-Just annotate your SSH config file with comments starting with '#kroppzeug_'.
+Just annotate your SSH config file with comments starting with '#kf_'.

-* ``#kroppzeug_autocmd`` Commands to execute after the connection has been made.
+* ``#kf_autocmd`` Commands to execute after the connection has been made.
 If value is ``false`` no command is executed.
-* ``#kroppzeug_description`` A description of the server.
+* ``#kf_description`` A description of the server.
 Optional.
-* ``#kroppzeug_update`` Commands to execute when using the update function.
+* ``#kf_update`` Commands to execute when using the update function.
 Optional.
-* ``#kroppzeug_ssh`` Default is to use ssh, but setting this to e.g. ssh -vvv  will generate very very verbose ssh output or to mosh  which will be used then to connect to the server.
+* ``#kf_ssh`` Default is to use ssh, but setting this to e.g. ssh -vvv  will generate very very verbose ssh output or to mosh  which will be used then to connect to the server.
 Optional.
-* ``#kroppzeug_managed`` Set to 'true' to allow kroppzeug to list this server.
+* ``#kf_managed`` Set to 'true' to allow fechser to list this server.

-Note: ``#kroppzeug_managed`` must be set to 'true' to enable a host entry.
+Note: ``#kf_managed`` must be set to 'true' to enable a host entry.
 Furthermore, it must be the last of the comments for that host.
-If ``#kroppzeug_ssh`` is changed to something else than 'ssh' like 'mosh' than the ``#kroppzeug_autocmd`` option must be set to 'false' because 'mosh' does not support the '-t' option to execute a command.
+If ``#kf_ssh`` is changed to something else than 'ssh' like 'mosh' than the ``#kf_autocmd`` option must be set to 'false' because 'mosh' does not support the '-t' option to execute a command.

 ````
 Host cloud
     Hostname                cloud.nonattached.net
     User                    user1
     Port                    2222
-    #kroppzeug_autocmd      tmux attach || tmux
+    #kf_autocmd      tmux attach || tmux
-    #kroppzeug_description  OwnCloud Server
+    #kf_description  OwnCloud Server
-    #kroppzeug_update       apt-get update; apt-get upgrade
+    #kf_update       apt-get update; apt-get upgrade
-    #kroppzeug_managed      true
+    #kf_managed      true
 ````

 Additional Example snippets: